aeroimperial-optimization/sos-chordal-decomposition-pmi/README.md

-#                    A demo for the SOS matrix decompsotion  and Correlative Sparsity tehcnique
+#                    A demo for the SOS matrix decompsotion  and Correlative Sparsity technique

  Details can be found in the following papers